 USp Strategies Guideline

-The three indicators presented above are described in the table below, which contains the criterion and metrics for each indicator, the activities to achieve the expected status, and the documents/material that prove the activity and scoring.
+The three indicators presented above are described in the table below, which contains the criteria and metrics for each indicator, the activities to achieve the expected status, and the documents/materials that provide evidence of the activities and support decisions for scoring.
 The table below also shows the impact assessment using the cost, difficulty to implement the strategy and the result as parameters that are calculated as an average.
-With the average calculate for each activity the score is estimated.
+With the average calculate for each activity, the final score is estimated.

-At the first monitoring report, project developers should score at minimum 20 (twenty) percent of the activities listed below, being three activities mandatory: (2.1.a) Make firebreaks across the boundary of the property; (3.1.a) Security patrols and surveillance inside the Project Area; and (3.1.b) Use of remote sensing tools to identify deforestation and forest degradation.
+At the first monitoring report, project developers should score at minimum 20 (twenty) percent of the activities below, where three of these activities are mandatory: (2.1.a) Make firebreaks across the boundary of the property; (3.1.a) Security patrols and surveillance inside the Project Area; and (3.1.b) Use of remote sensing tools to identify deforestation and forest degradation.

-It is expected that the project to have procedures to establish continue improvement strategies, therefore it is mandatory that the final score in the subsequent monitoring periods to be 10% higher than the period before.
+It is expected forthe project to have procedures to establish continued improvement strategies, therefore it is mandatory that the final score in subsequent monitoring periods be 10% higher than the period before.

+If any of the strategies is not applicable for a specific project, the project proponent can exclude the score of the strategy from the total points of the specie guideline.
+The project proponent must use evidence to prove that strategy is not applicable.
+For example if firebreaks are not applicable to a specific project because the region is not prone to fires (trough satellite images or other evidence), this guideline should have a maximum total point of (58-5) 53 points.